JacobRintjema/social-app/README.md

 Other topics of interest: Routes, Observables, Events, Authentication and Authorization, Error Handling

-Created based off of the Udemy Mean Stack Course
+Created based off of the Udemy Mean Stack Course by [Maximilian Schwarzmüller](https://www.udemy.com/course/angular-2-and-nodejs-the-practical-guide/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.